browserengineering/book/book/visual-effects.md

             cmds.append(DrawRRect(rect, radius, bgcolor))
 ```

-Similar changes should be made to `InputLayout` and `InlineLayout`
+Similar changes should be made to `InputLayout` and `InlineLayout`.

-After all, one advantage of using Skia is that, since it is also used
+This is one advantage of Skia: since it is also used by the Chromium
-in the Chrome browser, we know it has fast, built-in support for all
+browser, we know it has fast, built-in support for all of the shapes
-of the shapes we might need.
+we might need.

 ::: {.further}
 [Font rasterization](https://en.wikipedia.org/wiki/Font_rasterization) is yet